Yellow and grey lichens on supralittoral rock

 Habitat structure and complexity

-Several zones and their characteristic flora and fauna have been identified within the lichen dominated supralittoral of rocky shores.
+Several zones and their characteristic flora and fauna have been identified within the lichen-dominated supralittoral of rocky shores.
 The complexity of the habitat is primarily dependent on the presence of crevices, recesses, ledges and rock pools in the rocky substrata, together with the additional niches and refuges provided by the lichen flora itself.

+Supralittoral zonation.
 The supralittoral zone occurs above the upper littoral fringe, characterized by Verrucaria maura, Lichina pygmaea and small littorinids, and below the terrestrial zone characterized by inland lichens such as species of Parmelia and maritime plants (e.g. Armeria maritima and Festuca rubra).
 The following supralittoral zones have been identified (Fletcher, 1973a&b, 1980; Dobson, 2000).

-• The mesic-supralittoral, lying above the littoral fringe, receiving heavy spray and occasional submergence of the lower part during extreme spring tides.
+• The mesic-supralittoral, lying above the littoral fringe, receives heavy spray and occasional submergence of the lower part during extreme spring tides.
 The mesic-supralittoral is characterized by encrusting cracked or areolate (composed of islands of tissue) lichens, or lichens with lobose margins.
 For example, the orange crustose Caloplaca marina and black foliose Lichina confinis form the lower part of the zone with grey-white Lecanora sp. above, although the species composition varies and may be composed of several species of Caloplaca and Lecanora and other lichens.

-• The mesic-supralittoral is dominated by orange Caloplaca marina and white Lecanora actophila on sunny shores, forming the characteristic 'orange belt', but on shaded shores Caloplaca marina cover is reduced, being replaced by sparse Caloplaca thallincola and more common white and grey Lecanora species so that the zone becomes more 'leaden-grey' in colour.
+• The mesic-supralittoral is dominated by orange Caloplaca marina and white Lecanora actophila on sunny shores, forming the characteristic 'orange belt', but on shaded shores, Caloplaca marina cover is reduced, being replaced by sparse Caloplaca thallincola and more common white and grey Lecanora species so that the zone becomes more 'leaden-grey' in colour.

 • A submesic-supralittoral zone occurs above the mesic-supralittoral and is characterized by the regular occurrence of Xanthoria parietina.
 This zone is not always present, being rare or absent on shaded shores and diffuse or sparse on sunny shores exposed to wave or wind action where the zone is restricted to crevices and shallow fissures.
 However, Xanthoria parietina may dominate the supralittoral in areas affected by heavy bird manuring.

-• The xeric-supralittoral (the 'grey' zone) receiving light spray and exposed to a harsh regime of wetting and drying.
+• The xeric-supralittoral (the 'grey' zone) receives light spray and is exposed to a harsh regime of wetting and drying.
 The xeric-supralittoral is characterized by cracked crustose or narrow lobed, substrata hugging foliose or narrow lobed shrubby lichens including Ramalina siliquosa, Tephromela atra var. atra, Rhizocarpon richardii, Xanthoparmelia pulla, Anaptychia runcinata (as fusca), Lecanora sp., Ochrolechia parella, and many other species overlapping with the mesic or submesic below or the terrestrial zones above (Fletcher, 1973a&b; 1980).

 • The species composition of the xeric-supralittoral is variable, depending on local topography, patterns of seawater deposition, runoff and drought.